vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 slightly fewer than my limit.
 See the [2024 exercise tracker](2024-exercise-tracker.md) for more information.

+I had a little more of the lavash bread in the evening, and again I felt a little tension and tingling sensation in the couple of hours after eating.
+This further suggests that the lavash is at least partly responsible for the tingling sensation.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more